Rewarding Active Delegates (RAD) Program

 • Payout caps (per proposal): Maximum incentive grant a delegate can receive from this proposal,

-• Minimum voting power: A delegate must have at least this amount voting power to be eligible for rewards.
+• Minimum voting power: A delegate must have at least this amount voting power at the start of a proposal’s voting period and must also maintain an average voting power at or above this threshold throughout the relevant month, to be eligible for rewards.

 The budget is expected to be shared at the start of every quarter and to remain in effect for that quarter.
 This will provide delegates with predictability on the reward structure while allowing the payout strategies to change over time.
-For clarity, the proposal’s submission date for voting (whether on-chain or off-chain) will be the date used to decide which payout strategy is used.
+For clarity, the proposal’s end date for voting (whether on-chain or off-chain) will be the date used to decide which payout strategy is used.
 All payouts will be issued in ARB tokens with a 7-day TWAP.

 Table 1 provides the initial incentive budget that will be adopted if the proposal is passed.
 An illustration of how the payouts may look for the DIP 1.7 September Cohort and if all voting power was eligible for the program, can be found here.